-This course is designed to introduce students to basic univariate, bivariate and multivariate statistics.
-It involves computation and interpretation of each statistic computed.
-The course covers topics such as: measuring central tendency and dispersion; probability distributions; statistical inference; and correlation-regression analysis.
+This course is designed to enable you to master the use and interpretation of basic descriptive and inferential statistics.
+It involves computation and interpretation of each statistic.
 Social and behavioural examples will be employed to enhance understanding and develop the statistical thinking skills of students.